AashrayaJha/QCMod-NF/readme.txt

    - QCModAffine: Main function, takes a plane affine curve (not necessarily smooth) with integer coefficients, monic in y, a prime p, data about the action of nice correspondences on H^1_dR(X) and outputs the rational points in those disks where Tuitman's Frobenius lift is defined.
-    Also outputs additional information, Outputs a list of K-points mapping under all embedding to disks where Tuitman's Frobenius lift is defined.such as additional p-adic solutions which don't look rational.
+    Also outputs additional information, such as additional p-adic solutions which don't look rational.
     Includes numerous optional arguments.
 -- hodge.m: Computes the Hodge filtration using the algorithm described in section 4 of
     `Explicit Chabauty-Kim for the Split Cartan Modular Curve of Level 13`